nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 ### Step 12: The first boot

 There are a few tweaks you might need to do.
 Start up your machine and boot.
-If everything worked fine, you are now greeted by the GDM login window.
+If everything worked fine, you are now greeted by the GDM login window (If not, check troubleshooting for a quickfix).
 Login

 Try running the terminal, from the activities menu.
 If it works, you are good to go!
 Have fun.